 The preferred approach is to have the Aide-de-Camp present special guests and dignitaries to the Lieutenant Governor.
-These officials should be lined up in an orderly fashion to permit a smooth flow of presentations by the Aide-de-Camp down the line.
+These s should be lined up in an orderly fashion to permit a smooth flow of presentations by the Aide-de-Camp down the line.

 Tip: The normal etiquette during introductions is to shake hands.
 No nodding of heads, bowing or curtseying is required.